Treasure Island (1918 film): Plot

-As described in a film magazine, Jim Hawkins (Carpenter) and his mother operate the Admiral Ben Bow Inn, and when they are threatened by an attack by pirates they go to the home of their friend, the squire, for the night.
-Mrs. Hawkins (Washington) hands the squire a package she found in a chest that was owned by Billy Bones, one of her boarders who had died.
+As described in a film magazine, Jim Hawkins and his mother operate the Admiral Ben Bow Inn, and when they are threatened by an attack by pirates they go to the home of their friend, the squire, for the night.
+Mrs. Hawkins hands the squire a package she found in a chest that was owned by Billy Bones, one of her boarders who had died.
 The squire discovers a map showing the location of treasure buried by someone named Flint.
-Jim, overhearing the squire's plans to recover the treasure, goes to sleep and dreams that he, Louise (Corbin), and a ship's crew have set out to find the gold.
-Long John Silver (Radcliffe), their first mate, is a crook and with some of the men plan to rob Jim and Louise of the treasure.
-After a fight on the island and the killing off of Long John Silver's men, Long John Silver joins Jim and his gang and through Ben Gunn (Sargent) they find the treasure.
+Jim, overhearing the squire's plans to recover the treasure, goes to sleep and dreams that he, Louise, and a ship's crew have set out to find the gold.
+Long John Silver, their first mate, is a crook and with some of the men plan to rob Jim and Louise of the treasure.
+After a fight on the island and the killing off of Long John Silver's men, Long John Silver joins Jim and his gang and through Ben Gunn they find the treasure.
 Just as Jim is about to distribute it, he wakes up.